-Mega solar park in Hilden – How a city aims to become climate-neutral: A 40,000-square-meter project is supposed to do the trick – Creative image: Xpert.Digital
+Mega solar park in Hilden – This is how a city wants to become climate-neutral: A 40,000 square meter project is intended to achieve this – Creative image: Xpert.Digital

-Hilden's path to a solar park: A groundbreaking decision for the energy future
+Hilden's path to the solar park: A groundbreaking decision for the energy future

-After months of intensive discussions and careful consideration of various interests, the Hilden City Council has made a groundbreaking decision.
-With a clear majority of 44 to 17 votes, the way was cleared for a solar park in the Karnap-West area.
+After months of intensive discussions and careful consideration of various interests, the Hilden city council has made a groundbreaking decision.
+By a clear majority of 44 to 17 votes, the way was cleared for a solar park in the Karnap-West area.
 This decision marks an important milestone on Hilden's path to climate neutrality by 2035 and demonstrates how municipalities can practically address the challenges of the energy transition.

-The vote was conducted by secret ballot, underscoring the sensitivity of the issue.
-Even the CDU parliamentary group lifted the party discipline to allow each council member to make a decision according to their own conscience.
+The vote was held by secret ballot, underscoring the sensitivity of the issue.
+Even the CDU parliamentary group lifted party discipline to allow each council member to vote according to their own conscience.
 This democratic approach reflects the complexity that municipalities face when implementing sustainable energy projects.

 Project specifications and technical details

-The planned solar park will be built on a 40,000-square-meter municipal site on An den Gölden Street.
-The plant is expected to achieve a peak output of 5.2 megawatts and will be complemented by a battery storage system with a capacity of 4 megawatt hours.
-With this configuration, the solar park is expected to generate approximately 5,000 kilowatt hours per year, corresponding to approximately seven percent of the electricity sales potential of Hilden's municipal utility.
+The planned solar park will be built on a 40,000-square-meter municipal plot of land on An den Gölden street.
+The plant is expected to reach a peak output of 5.2 megawatts and will be supplemented by a battery storage system with a capacity of 4 megawatt-hours.
+With this configuration, the solar park is expected to generate approximately 5,000 kilowatt-hours per year, which corresponds to about seven percent of the electricity sales potential of the Hilden municipal utility.

-The project will be implemented with an east-west orientation, which allows for optimal use of space while ensuring more consistent power production throughout the day.
+The project will be implemented in an east-west orientation, which allows for optimal land use and more consistent electricity production throughout the day.
 This orientation has proven particularly advantageous for modern solar parks, as it better covers the morning and evening hours, thus contributing to a more stable grid feed-in.

 Legal framework and approval procedures

-The construction of open-space photovoltaic systems in Germany is subject to a clearly structured approval process.
-Generally, such systems require a building permit, which is issued in accordance with the respective state building regulations.
-In most federal states, a permit is required for open-space systems with a height of three meters and a length of nine meters or more.
+The construction of ground-mounted photovoltaic systems in Germany is subject to a clearly structured approval process.
+Generally, a building permit is required for such systems, which is issued according to the respective state building codes.
+In most federal states, a permit is mandatory for ground-mounted systems exceeding three meters in height and nine meters in length.

-Building planning law generally requires the preparation of a development plan, as open-space photovoltaic systems are not eligible for privileged development under the Federal Building Code.
-This means that the municipality must conduct a corresponding development planning process, which includes both public participation and the involvement of relevant specialist authorities.
+Building planning law generally requires the preparation of a development plan, as open-space photovoltaic systems do not fall under the privileged provisions of the Federal Building Code.
+This means that the municipality must carry out a corresponding urban planning process that includes both public participation and the involvement of relevant specialist authorities.

-With the Solar Package I, which came into force in May 2024, the framework conditions for ground-mounted photovoltaics were significantly improved.
-The so-called disadvantaged areas are now generally eligible for EEG funding nationwide.
-This represents a reversal of the previous opt-in regulation, under which the federal states had to first approve these areas by regulation.
+With the Solar Package I, which came into force in May 2024, the framework for ground-mounted photovoltaics was significantly improved.
+So-called disadvantaged areas are now generally open to EEG subsidies nationwide.
+This represents a reversal of the previous opt-in system, under which the federal states had to explicitly approve these areas by decree.

-In addition, minimum nature conservation criteria have been introduced to ensure the sustainable development of solar parks.
-These include the requirement that the maximum area occupied by modules may not exceed 60 percent of the total area of the project.
+In addition, minimum environmental protection criteria were introduced to ensure the sustainable development of solar parks.
+These include the requirement that the maximum area occupied by the modules may not exceed 60 percent of the total project area.

 Energy policy context and climate targets

-The decision to build the solar park in Hilden is part of Germany's ambitious climate goals.
-A photovoltaic capacity of 215 gigawatts is to be achieved by 2030, with rooftop and ground-mounted systems accounting for half each.
-This represents a quadrupling of annual capacity expansion from the current level of approximately 5 gigawatts to an average of 21 gigawatts between 2026 and 2035.
+The decision to build the solar park in Hilden is in line with Germany's ambitious climate targets.
+The goal is to achieve a photovoltaic capacity of 215 gigawatts by 2030, with half coming from rooftop installations and half from ground-mounted systems.
+This represents a fourfold increase in annual capacity from the current approximately 5 gigawatts to an average of 21 gigawatts between 2026 and 2035.

-Hilden has set itself the goal of becoming climate-neutral by 2035, ten years ahead of the national target.
-This requires a massive expansion of renewable energy at the local level.
-Currently, Hilden's existing photovoltaic systems only cover about six percent of the city's electricity needs.
+Hilden has set itself the goal of becoming climate-neutral by 2035, ten years earlier than the national target.
+This requires a massive expansion of renewable energies at the local level.
+Currently, the existing photovoltaic systems in Hilden cover only about six percent of the city's electricity needs.
 The planned solar park would increase this share to approximately ten percent.

-Hilden's municipal utilities are pursuing a comprehensive climate protection strategy and are working on decarbonizing the city's energy supply.
-In addition to the solar park, this also includes municipal heating planning and the expansion of other renewable energy sources.
+The Hilden municipal utilities are pursuing a comprehensive climate protection strategy and are working on decarbonizing the city's energy supply.
+In addition to the solar park, this also includes municipal heat planning and the expansion of other renewable energy sources.

 Economic aspects and financing

-The lease agreement between the City of Hilden and the municipal utility company has a term of 30 years, with an annual rent of €8,000.
-This amount will be fixed for the first ten years and then adjusted every five years based on profitability, but may never fall below the original amount.
+The lease agreement between the city of Hilden and the municipal utilities has a term of 30 years with an annual lease payment of €8,000.
+This amount is fixed for the first ten years and subsequently adjusted every five years to reflect the company's profitability, but it may never fall below the original amount.

-The economic viability of solar farms has improved significantly in recent years.
-The levelized cost of electricity for ground-mounted photovoltaic systems has continuously declined, while the efficiency of the modules has increased.
-Modern solar farms can now produce electricity at a cost of three to five cents per kilowatt-hour, making them one of the most cost-effective energy sources.
+The economic viability of solar parks has improved considerably in recent years.
+The levelized cost of electricity (LCOE) for ground-mounted photovoltaic systems has fallen continuously, while the efficiency of the modules has increased.
+Modern solar parks can now produce electricity at a cost of three to five cents per kilowatt-hour, making them one of the most cost-effective energy sources.

 Role of battery storage for grid stability

-A special feature of the Hilden project is the integration of a 4-megawatt-hour battery storage system.
-Battery storage is becoming increasingly important in the integration of renewable energies, as it can compensate for fluctuations in electricity production and contribute to grid stability.
+A special feature of the Hilden project is the integration of a battery storage system with a capacity of 4 megawatt hours.
+Battery storage systems are becoming increasingly important in the integration of renewable energies, as they can compensate for fluctuations in electricity production and contribute to grid stability.

-Storage technology makes it possible to store excess solar power during peak production periods and feed it back into the grid when needed.
-This is particularly valuable for providing system services such as frequency control and voltage stabilization.
-Modern battery storage systems can react to grid fluctuations within milliseconds, making them significantly faster than conventional power plants.
+Storage technology makes it possible to store excess solar power during periods of high production and feed it back into the grid when needed.
+This is particularly valuable for providing ancillary services such as frequency control and voltage regulation.
+Modern battery storage systems can react to grid fluctuations within milliseconds and are therefore significantly faster than conventional power plants.

 The combination of a solar park and battery storage, also known as a hybrid power plant, represents an optimal solution for modern energy supply.
-It not only maximizes the self-use of the electricity produced but also helps relieve the load on the transmission grids.
+It not only maximizes the self-consumption of the electricity produced, but also contributes to relieving the strain on the transmission grid.

 Citizen participation and social acceptance

 The discussions surrounding the solar park in Hilden have demonstrated the importance of comprehensive public participation in energy projects.
-Over a period of almost a year, various information events were held in which citizens, the administration, the municipal utilities, and external experts examined the project from various perspectives.
+Over a period of almost a year, various information events were held in which citizens, the local administration, the municipal utility company, and external experts examined the project from different perspectives.

-Citizen participation can take various forms, from pure information and consultation to financial participation.
+Citizen participation can take various forms, from simply providing information and consultation to financial involvement.
 Models that not only inform the local population but also allow them to benefit economically from the project are particularly promising.
-These can include energy cooperatives, subordinated loans, or subsidized electricity tariffs.
+This could include energy cooperatives, subordinated loans, or discounted electricity tariffs.

 Experience from other projects shows that financial participation models can significantly increase acceptance.
-When citizens share in the proceeds, attitudes often shift from skepticism to support.
-Successful examples can be found in communities such as Tuningen and Maßbach, where local participation models have been implemented.
+When citizens share in the profits, attitudes often shift from skepticism to support.
+Successful examples can be found in communities like Tuningen and Maßbach, where local participation models have been implemented.

 New: Patent from the USA – Install solar parks up to 30% cheaper and 40% faster and easier – with explanatory videos!